Asset allocation is the next step in the investment process. Your asset allocation involves two steps:

 What about Risk?

 In order to get a higher return, you must be willing to accept more risk.
 In the context of portfolio management, this means greater fluctuation in your portfolio from year to year.
+If you accept some risk in your portfolio, you increase the chance that you will capture gains due to the market risk premium.

 An easy way to see the difference in the two portfolios is to look at the maximum gain and loss of each during the period.